JavadZahrabi/application/README.md

 This is a very simple web application that gets configuration from environment variables and prints them out.

-test staging pull request 2
+test copy image tag one push 1